-The trading market for our common stock will rely, in part, on the research and reports that industry or financial analysts publish about us or our business.
-We do not currently have, and may never obtain, research coverage by industry or financial analysts.
-If no, or few, analysts commence coverage of us, the trading price of our stock would likely decrease.
-Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of our stock or publish inaccurate or unfavorable research about our business, or provides more favorable relative recommendations about our competitors, the price of our stock could decline.
+The trading market for our common stock relies, in part, on the research and reports that industry or financial analysts publish about us or our business.
+We do not have control over these analysts.
+There can be no assurance that existing analysts will continue to cover us or that new analysts will begin to cover us.
+There is also no assurance that any covering analyst will provide favorable coverage.
+If one or more of the analysts covering our business downgrade their evaluations of our stock or publish inaccurate or unfavorable research about our business, or provides more favorable relative recommendations about our competitors, the price of our stock could decline.
 If one or more of these analysts cease to cover our stock, we could lose visibility in the market for our stock, which in turn could cause our stock price and trading volume to decline.

-The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock in this offering.
+The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for our stockholders.

 Our stock price is likely to be volatile.
 The stock market in general and the market for smaller biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your common stock at or above the initial public offering price.
+As a result of this volatility, our stockholders may not be able to sell their common stock at or above the price paid for their shares.
 The market price for our common stock may be influenced by many factors, including:

-- results of or developments in preclinical studies and clinical trials of IMR-687 and any other product candidates we may develop or those of our competitors or potential collaborators; - timing of the results of our preclinical studies and clinical trials or those of our competitors; - our success in commercializing any product candidates, if and when approved; - the success of competitive products or technologies; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other intellectual property or proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to IMR-687 and any other product candidates we may develop; - the results of our efforts to discover, develop, acquire or in-license products, product candidates, technologies or data referencing rights, the costs of commercializing any such products and the costs of development of any such product candidates or technologies; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or the financial results of companies that are perceived to be similar to us; - sales of common stock by us, our executive officers, directors or principal stockholders, or others; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- results of or developments in preclinical studies and clinical trials of IMR-687 and any other product candidates we may develop or those of our competitors or potential collaborators; - timing of the results of our preclinical studies and clinical trials or those of our competitors; - our success in commercializing any product candidates, if and when approved; - the success of competitive products or technologies; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other intellectual property or proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to IMR-687 and any other product candidates we may develop; - the results of our efforts to discover, develop, acquire or in-license products, product candidates, technologies or data referencing rights, the costs of commercializing any such products and the costs of development of any such product candidates or technologies;

+- actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - variations in our financial results or the financial results of companies that are perceived to be similar to us; - sales of common stock by us, our executive officers, directors or principal stockholders, or others; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions, including, without limitation, the current adverse impact of the COVID-19 pandemic; and - the other factors described in this "Risk Factors" section.

-The novel coronavirus has been spreading rapidly around the world since December 2019 and has negatively affected the stock market and investor sentiment.
+COVID-19 has been spreading rapidly around the world since December 2019 and has created significant stock market volatility.
+Broad market and industry factors, including potentially worsening economic conditions and other adverse effects or developments relating to the ongoing COVID-19 pandemic, may negatively affect the market price of our common stock, regardless of our actual operating performance.
 The price of our common stock may be disproportionately affected as investors may favor traditional profit-making industries and companies during the times of market uncertainty and instability.